D3XX3R/starred/README.md

 - [StreisandEffect/streisand](https://github.com/StreisandEffect/streisand) – Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [WSA-Community/WSAGAScript](https://github.com/WSA-Community/WSAGAScript) – Scripts to install Google Apps into a WSA image.
 Plus optional root
 - [awesome-jellyfin/awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) – A Collection of Awesome Jellyfin Plugins, Themes, Guides and More!
+- [boudywho/easy-spicetify-arch](https://github.com/boudywho/easy-spicetify-arch) – A shell script that automatically installs and setups Spicetify for you
 - [complexorganizations/wireguard-manager](https://github.com/complexorganizations/wireguard-manager) – ✔️ WireGuard-Manager is an innovative tool designed to streamline the deployment and management of WireGuard VPNs.
 Emphasizing user-friendliness and security, it simplifies the complexities of VPN configuration, offering a robust yet accessible solution for both personal and professional use.
 - [debloper/xplex](https://github.com/debloper/xplex) – The renaissance will be multi-streamed LIVE—with xplex!
 - [docker-mailserver/docker-mailserver](https://github.com/docker-mailserver/docker-mailserver) – Production-ready fullstack but simple mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.) running inside a container.